sburrel/AIDL2019_PROJECT_SBD/Readme.md

 The best results are obtained with ResNext50, although  it is the network with the least number of parameters.
 ResNext is an architecture inspired in ResNet and Inception.
 It has a similar architecture to Inception, but adding the Residuals.

-The total number of Trainable Parameters of the Convolutional Networks used are summarized in the table bellow.
+The total number of Trainable Parameters of the Neural Networks used for feature extraction are summarized in the table bellow.

 | Convolutional Network | Number of parameters |
 |--------|:--------:|
-| VGG16_bn | 117487680
+| VGG16's Conv + Linear Layer | 117487680
 | ResNet50 | 25557032
 | ResNet101 | 44549160
 | ResNext50 | 25028904